-Similarly, I asked the question whether velocity velocities at G 2 and G 3 are same or not?
-That means, it must have the same magnitude and it must have the same direction.
+Similarly, I asked the question whether velocity velocities at G 2 and G 3 are same or not; that means, it must have the same magnitude and it must have the same direction.
 So, let us test this now body 2 has instantaneous center of rotation C 2.
-So, therefore, point G 2 must have a velocity perpendicular to this direction C 2 G 2.
-So, the velocity of point G 2 must be perpendicular to this direction.
-Similarly, the velocity of point G 3 which belongs to the body 3 must be perpendicular to this direction; perpendicular to C 3 G 3 so it must be this.
-Now they are definitely not same; now if you point a little bit you will realize that they can be same only on the line joining C 2 and C 3.
+So, therefore, point G 2 must have a velocity perpendicular to this direction C 2; G 2.

+So, the velocity of point G 2 must be perpendicular to this direction; similarly the velocity of point G 3 which belongs to the body 3 must perpendicular to this direction; perpendicular to C 3; G 3, so it must be this now they are definitely not same.

-So, these two velocities can be same only on the line joining C 2 and C 3, why?
-Because velocity of a test point on this say this is now the new G G 2 and G 3 are coincident.
-So, the velocity of point G 3 must be this and velocity of point G 2 must be perpendicular to C 2 G G 2.
-So, velocity of point G 2 must be perpendicular to C 2 G 2 which is something like this and velocity of point G 3 must be perpendicular to C 3 G 3 so which must be like this.
-So, now, their magnitudes are not matching, this it may not match because G is the test point right now.
+Now if you ponder a little bit; you will realize that they can be same only on the line joining C 2 and C 3.
+So, these two velocities can be same only on the line joining C 2 and C 3; why?
+Because velocity of a test point on this say this is now the new G; G 2 and G 3 are coincident.
+So, the velocity of point G 3 must be this and velocity of point G 2 must be perpendicular to C to G 2.

+So, velocity of point G 2 must be perpendicular to C to G 2, which is something like this and velocity of point G 3 must be perpendicular to C 3; G 3; so, which must be like this.
+So, now the magnitudes are not matching this it may not match because G is the test point right now.

-So, how to find out that point at which the magnitudes also must match?
-See the directions will match on this line any point on this line the direction of the velocities will match.
-But the magnitudes are not matching, so to find that out I draw this line and I draw this line.
-So, these are touching these vectors so this is touching the black vector and the other line from C 2 is touching the red vector.
-Red vector belongs to body 2 and the black vector belongs to body 3.
-Now, wherever they intersect you can see that must be the point G, where the velocity direction also matches as well as the magnitude also matches.
+So, how to find out that point at which the magnitude is also must match; see the directions will match on this line.
+Any point on this line, the direction of the velocities will match but the magnitudes are not matching.
+So, to find that out I draw this line and I draw this line.
+So, these are touching these vectors; so this is touching the black vector and the other line from C 2 is touching the red vector.

-So, this point G must be the relative IC of bodies 2 and 3 relative IC.
-So, this point G is the relative IC sometimes we will indicate it as I 2 3.
-In a similar manner C 3 will be denoted as I 1 3 and C 2 will be denoted as I 1 2.
-The relative instantaneous centers of rotation of body 2 with respect to 1 is C 2 or I 1 2.
-The relative instantaneous centers of rotation of body 3 with respect to the round is C 3 or I 1 3 the relative instantaneous centers of centers of rotation of body 2 with respect to 3 is I 2 3.
+Red vector belongs to body 2 and the black vector belongs to body 3; now wherever they intersect, you can see that must be the point G. Where the velocity direction also matches as well as the magnitude also matches.
+So, this point G must be the relative IC of bodies 2 and 3; so, this point G is the relative I C.

+Sometimes we will indicate it as I; 2 3, in a similar manner C 3 will be denoted as I 1 3 and C 2 will be denoted as I 1 2.
+The relative instantaneous centres of rotation of body 2 with respect to 1 is C 2 or I 1 2.
+The relative instantaneous centres of rotation of body 3 with respect to the ground is C 3 or I 1 3; the relative instantaneous centres of rotation of body 2 with respect to 3 is I 2 3.

-So, this is the concept of relative instantaneous centers of rotation.
-Now you would have possibly noticed another very interesting thing that these three relative IC is they lie on a line they have to lie on a line the way we have constructed now they have to lie on a line I mean this naturally appears from our construction.
-So, these three relative IC's they lie on one line.
-So, I 1 2 I 2 3 I 1 3; so I 1 2 I 2 3 I 1 3 they all lie in one line they all lie on one line.
-This is what we are going to now generalize.
+So, this is the concept of relative instantaneous centres of rotation.
+Now you have possibly noticed another very interesting thing that; these three relative IC's they lie on a line, they have to lie on a line.
+The way we have constructed now, they have to lie on a line; I mean this naturally appears from our construction.
+So, these 3 relative IC's; they lie on one line; so, I 1 2, I 2 3, I 1 3.
+So, I 1 2, I 2 3, I 1 3; they all lie in one line, this is what we are going to now generalize.